examen-centrym/user-management/README.md

 User management module for Yii 2
 =====

-`This repository is not actively maintained.
-If you want to add some changes, just fork it and safely use your fork.`
+`This repository is fork from webvimark/module-user-management.`

 Perks
 ---